Ethnic cleansing of Lhotshampa in Bhutan: History

 There have been mentions of settlers of Nepali origin as early as the 8th century.
 The population in the southern lowlands grew with the arrival of migrant laborers from Nepal around the turn of the twentieth century.
 Nepal, had a fast-growing population.
 Bhutan had a low population density, plenty of fertile land, and better social services with free education and medical services which attracted illegal immigrants.
 The immigrants of Nepali origin, who had already settled in Bhutan by 1958 were given full citizenship and were referred to by the local term "Lhotshampa", which meant southerner, which was used as a politically correct designated term for the legal settlers.

 The government of Bhutan made efforts to integrate Lhotshampas into the Bhutanese Community and to bring the communities closer together.
 Cash incentives for cross-cultural marriages (Nu.5000 was provided which was later increased to Nu.10,000) were provided to integrate immigrants into mainstream culture, along with the government's active integration program of both cultures.
 One example of a cross-cultural marriage is Ashi Pema Lhadon Wangchuck, the sister of the Fourth Druk Gyalpo of Bhutan, marriage to Dasho Andee Barun Gurung who was of Nepali descent.
 Along with that, they were admitted as civil servants and given representation in the National Assembly.
 Some of them went on to represent the Bhutanese Government overseas.
 Lhotsampa students were educated alongside Drukpa Schoolchildren and provided scholarships to study abroad in countries like the UK and Japan, the economic activities and infrastructure investment were mainly concentrated in the south.
 Special loans were provided and land was allotted to the Nepalese.
 Many young people of Nepali origin joined the civil service.
 The former King of Bhutan, the Fourth Druk Gyalpo Jigme Singye Wangchuck on his travels to the south addressed in 1974 said, "the citizens of Southern Bhutan must never regard yourselves as aliens, because not only you but your forebears also were born and raised in Bhutan and such, all of you are Bhutanese."

-The influx of Nepali immigrants continued which led to a threat to the national security of the country.
 The cut-off point of the 1958 Citizenship Act acted as the basis for classifying illegal immigrants and Lhotshampas.

-Bhutan's population is 35% Lhotshampas.